ray-project/xgboost_ray/README.md

 By default, a SPREAD strategy is used for training, which attempts to spread all of the training workers across the nodes in a cluster on a best-effort basis.
-This improves fault tolerance since it minimizes the number of worker failures when a node goes down, but comes at a cost of increased inter-node communication To disable this strategy, set the `USE_SPREAD_STRATEGY` environment variable to 0.
+This improves fault tolerance since it minimizes the number of worker failures when a node goes down, but comes at a cost of increased inter-node communication To disable this strategy, set the `RXGB_USE_SPREAD_STRATEGY` environment variable to 0.
 If disabled, no particular placement strategy will be used.

 Note that this strategy is used only when `elastic_training` is not used.
 If `elastic_training` is set to `True`,